NiklasEi/bevy_game_template/README.md

 _Since Bevy is in heavy development, there regularly are unpublished new features or bug fixes.
 If you like living on the edge, you can use the branch `bevy_main` of this template to be close to the current state of Bevys main branch_

 # What does this template give you?
-* basic setup with an executable crate on the root level and your game as a Bevy plugin in a library
+* basic setup with a slim main function and your game as a Bevy plugin in the library
 * small example game (*warning: biased; e.g. split into a lot of plugins and using `bevy_kira_audio` for sound*)
+* easy setup for running the web (`cargo run --target wasm32-unknown-unknown`) and the native version (`cargo run`)
 * workflow for GitHub actions creating releases for Windows, Linux, macOS and Web (WASM) ready for distribution
     * push a tag in the form of `v[0-9]+.[0-9]+.[0-9]+*` (e.g. `v1.1.42`) to trigger the flow